MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Sets a software update.

 ### [Set-CMSoftwareUpdateAutoDeploymentRule](Set-CMSoftwareUpdateAutoDeploymentRule.md)
-Modifies Configuration Manager deployment rules for automatic software updates.
+Modify an automatic deployment rule (ADR) for software updates.

 ### [Set-CMSoftwareUpdateBasedClientInstallation](Set-CMSoftwareUpdateBasedClientInstallation.md)
 Modifies a client installation on a Configuration Manager software update point.